AdobeDocs/graphql-mesh-gateway/src/pages/reference/combining-multiple-sources.md

 }
 ```

-Now that the Unified Schema definition has been updated, we need to indicate to the Mesh how to resolve our new field's data.
+Now that we have updated the Unified Schema definition, we need to indicate to the Mesh how to resolve our new field's data.

 #### Add resolvers for our new fields